I Like To Move It -- Computation Instead of Data in the Brain: Background

-If a neuron has a vacant axonal element, thus wanting to form a synapse, the MPI rank in whose subdomain the neuron resides is responsible for all resulting calculations.
-It starts with the root node as a potential target, evaluates the acceptance criterion of the Barnes--Hut algorithm (cell-length divided by distance smaller than $\theta$; will always reject the root node), and recursively substitutes a node's eight children whenever the node is rejected.
-One is randomly chosen based on the connection probability from a list of nodes that satisfy the acceptance criterion.
-All is well if the target is a leaf node and a synapse-formation request is formed.
-This request contains: \begin{itemize} \item The ID of the source neuron \item The ID of the target neuron \item The cell type of the target node; i.e., excitatory or inhibitory \end{itemize} However, if the target node is an inner node, the whole procedure has to start again with the target node instead of the root node.
-Whenever the MPI rank requires octree nodes that it does not own, it downloads those via RMA and attaches them to its own octree; they stay valid until the end of the whole synapse-formation phase and thus do not have to be re-downloaded for the next neuron that might need them.
+When a neuron has a vacant axonal element and wants to form a synapse, the MPI rank containing that neuron handles all resulting calculations.
+It begins with the root node as a potential target, applies the Barnes--Hut algorithm's acceptance criterion (cell length divided by distance must be smaller than $\theta$; this always rejects the root node), and recursively replaces a node's eight children when the node is rejected.
+One child is randomly selected based on connection probability from a list of nodes meeting the acceptance criterion.
+Everything proceeds smoothly if the target is a leaf node and a synapse-forming request is generated.
+This request includes: \begin{itemize} \item The source neuron's ID \item The target neuron's ID \item The target node's cell type (excitatory or inhibitory) \end{itemize} However, if the target node is an inner node, the entire process restarts with the target node instead of the root node.
+When the MPI rank needs octree nodes it does not own, it downloads them via RMA and attaches them to its own octree; these remain valid until the end of the synapse-formation phase and thus do not need re-downloading for subsequent neurons requiring them.

 Once all formation requests have been formed, these are all-to-all submitted, locally accepted/declined, and their responses are returned.
 Note here that a simple \textit{yes}/\textit{no} is sufficient as an answer, as the requesting neuron knows which partner it has chosen.